muhhx/muhhx/README.md

 Working with <strong>React and TypeScript</strong>.

-Learning <strng>GSAP and Three.js</strong> for better animations and UX.
+Learning <strong>GSAP and Three.js</strong> for better animations and UX.